HOW IT WORKS

 Important for Applicants:

 Choreographers are split into two categories: local and remote.
-If you are able to get to Providence, RI for weekday rehearsals during the month of May and need studio space and/or dancers, you may apply as a local choreographer.
-If you already have dancers and studio space and want to take advantage of RIWCP's performance platform and mentorship program (see below), or you can't get to Providence every day, you may apply as a remote choreographer, and RIWCP will not be responsible for your cast of dancers.
-Regardless of category, all participants must be available the entire weekend of the performances.
+If you are able to get to Providence, RI for weekday rehearsals and need studio space and/or dancers, you may apply as a local choreographer.
+If you already have dancers and studio space and want to take advantage of RIWCP's performance platform and mentorship program, or you can't get to Providence every day, you may apply as a remote choreographer.
+RIWCP will not be responsible for your cast of dancers.
+All participants must be available the entire weekend of the performances.

 Dancers who apply to perform in the Rhode Island Women's Choreography Project will be cast based on their movement quality as well as their availability to rehearse on weekdays in Providence, so please be very detailed about your scheduling conflicts when completing your application.
 Casting will be announced prior to the beginning of the project and is subject to change at the directors' discretion.

-Small stipends and travel allowances are available for all participants accepted through RIWCP.
+All choreographers and dancers that apply to participate through RIWCP will receive small stipends.
+Travel allowances are available for choreographers.
 Please note that lodging for those coming from out of town is not covered.
 Expenses incurred by remote choreographers, such as studio rental and dancer stipends, are also not covered.

 All choreographers will have the opportunity to participate in RIWCP's mentorship program, launched in 2021.
-For bios of our prior mentors, visit our 2021 Project page.
 Mentorships are tailored to each individual choreographer and include private feedback sessions and a deepened perspective on the choreographic process.